 - The importance of class and gender in the Victorian era played a large role in a woman’s life.
 A quotation from Alexander Walker, a physiologist, in the mid-1800s had this to say about women.
 “It is evident that the man, possessing reasoning faculties, muscular power, and courage to employ it, is qualified for being a protector: the woman, being little capable of reasoning, feeble, and timid, requires protection.
 Under such circumstances, the man naturally governs; the woman as naturally obeys.”
 The general male opinion regarding the female sex was void of respect.
 Women, however, as general, didn’t buy into the fact that they were inferior to the male species.
 Wives who only gave birth to girls were considered failures in their marriages.
 A male child was considered far better not only to produce an heir for the upper class but to produce workers for the family of the working-class.

-- No formal schooling existed for children until the 1880’s.
+- No formal schooling existed for children until the eighteen-eighties.
 Upper-class women were taught at home by governesses and tutors.
-The middle upper class taught their children at home or paid for private schooling or boarding school.
-The lower class women were self-taught or remained illiterate.
-I am astonished from my own ancestry research on my family in the Manchester, UK area from the 1800s to 1890s how many of my ancestors put an “X” as their mark on documents such as marriage certificates.
+The middle-upper class taught their children at home or paid for private schooling or boarding school.
+The lower-class women were self-taught or remained illiterate.
+I am astonished from my own ancestry research on my family in the Manchester, UK area in the nineteenth century how many of my ancestors put an “X” as their mark on documents such as marriage certificates.

 - Up until the age of 21, men and women needed parental consent to marry.
 Marriage for the upper classes, of course, was arranged for wealth and power.
 Charlotte Bronte thought that romantic awakening was romantic folly.
-Women shouldn’t fall in love till the offer of marriage had been given, the wedding ceremony over, and the first half year of marriage had passed.
+Women shouldn’t fall in love till the offer of marriage had been given, the wedding ceremony over, and the first half-year of marriage had passed.
 Middle-class women married men that received their parents’ approval.
 Finding a husband could be difficult.
-In 1851, there were 500,000 more women than men in England, and by 1911, the number rose to a 1.5 million.
+In eighteen fifty-one, there were 500,000 more women than men in England, and by nineteen-eleven, the number rose to 1.5 million.

 - The lower-class women lived entirely different lives.
 In the 19th century over a third of women were pregnant when they got married.
 The farming community “indulged freely in fornication and adultery.”